 Work the front of the Crocheted Rainbow Romper

 From now on, we will only work with the central 30 stitches of the front (from stitch marker to stitch maker).

 With the pink thread , ch 2 and work 2 hdc in the stitch marker stitch, 28 hdc, 1 hdc.inc (32 sts).

-If you find it easier, remember that you can also have the downloadable and printable PDF pattern in the Newborn size for only € 1.99.
-In it you will find all these detailed instructions row by row so you do not miss a stitch!
+If you find it more accessible, remember that you can also have the downloadable and printable PDF pattern in the Newborn size for only € 1.99.
+You will find all these detailed instructions row by row so you do not miss a stitch!
 Click here to get it or on the following link.

-Form the front central pleatChange color to lilac and ch 2, hdc. inc, 17 hdc, ch 16, 17 hdc, hdc. inc. This way you will now have a total of 54 stitches.
+Shape the front central pleatChange color to lilac and ch 2, hdc. inc, 17 hdc, ch 16, 17 hdc, hdc. inc. This way, you will now have a total of 54 stitches.

 Continue alternating stripes of color and white, increasing 1 stitch at each end until you have 64 stitches.

 Crochet these 64 stitches to complete 7 more color stripes and 6 white stripes.

 Remember that in this pattern in particular, color stripes are formed by 2 hdc rows and white stripes are formed by 2 sc rows: the first one worked in regular sc and the second one crocheting FPsc.

 Shape the front diaper cover